alan-turing-institute/monitoring-ecosystem-resilience/peep/README.md

 ### Google Earth Engine

 [Google Earth Engine](https://earthengine.google.com) (GEE) is a powerful tool for obtaining and analysing satellite imagery.
 This directory contains some useful scripts for interacting with the Earth Engine API.
-The earth engine API is installed automatically as part of the `pyveg` package installation.
+The earth engine API is installed automatically as part of the `peep` package installation.
 If you wish to install it separately, you can follow the instructions [here](https://developers.google.com/earth-engine/python_install_manual).

-## Downloading data from GEE with ``pyveg``
+## Downloading data from GEE with ``peep``

 ### Downloading data from GEE using the CLI

-To run a `pyveg` download job, use
+To run a `peep` download job, use
 ```
-pyveg_run_pipeline --config_file <path to config>
+peep_run_pipeline --config_file <path to config>
 ```

 The download job is fully specified by a configuration file, which you point to using the `--config_file` argument.
-A sample config file with relevant functionality for the urban grammar project is found at `pyveg/configs/config_liverpool_example.py`.
+A sample config file with relevant functionality for the urban grammar project is found at `peep/configs/config_liverpool_example.py`.
 You can also optionally specify a string to identify the download job using the `--name` argument.

 Note that we use the [BNG convention](https://britishnationalgrid.uk/) for coordinates, i.e. `(eastings,northings)` and we set bounds for regions to download in the convention `(left, bottom, right, top)`.